The Ultimate 5-Minute Morning Smoothie

 Frozen cauliflower: Adding half a cup of frozen cauliflower to your breakfast smoothie gives you a serving of vegetables to start your day!
 Frozen cauliflower is great to add to smoothies because you can’t taste it, it adds a nice creamy texture, and it’s a good source of fibre, potassium, vitamin C, and vitamin B6.

 Greek yogurt is our source of protein in this smoothie.
+If you’re not familiar with the difference between Greek yogurt and regular yogurt, Greek its higher in protein than regular.
 Offering 17 grams of protein per 3/4 cup serving, it helps to keep you full and satisfied, and helps you recover from your workout if you like to exercise in the mornings.
 It’s also rich in calcium, phosphorus, vitamin A, and vitamin B12.

 Chia seeds are little nutrition powerhouses!
 They’re a plant-based source of important polyunsaturated fats like omega-3s, protein, calcium, and fibre!
-Just two tablespoons of chia seeds offers 10 grams of fibre.
+Just two tablespoons of chia seeds offers 10 grams of fibre (learn more about the nutrition benefits of chia seeds).

 Orange juice and water are the liquids that I use in this Ultimate Morning Smoothie.
 I use a bit of 100% orange juice for tangy, satisfying flavour and nutrients like vitamin C, folate, and potassium.
 Then I add water as my remaining liquid to blend.